- Home

 However, while common, back pain doesn’t have to be inevitable.
-Luckily, research has identified several things that can help prevent and reduce back pain – many of which can be added to your daily routine.
+Luckily, research has identified several factors that can help prevent and reduce back pain – many of which can be added to your daily routine.

 With that said, here are nine daily habits to help you avoid back pain.